gpuweb/gpuweb/proposals/subgroup-matrix.md

 #### Validation

+New requirements on minimum binding size.
+Any storage buffer used with `subgroupMatrixLoad` or `subgroupMatrixStore` must be at least `MinStorageSize` bytes (see Load/Store functions for more details).

-No specific API validation is necessary; however, it is likely easier to implement the pipeline-creation error checks in Dawn by adding the subgroup matrix configurations to the shader reflection information.
+It is likely easier to implement the pipeline-creation error checks on the API side by adding the subgroup matrix configurations to the shader reflection information.

 WGSL pipeline-creation checks (repeated for ease of reference):